-Sour cream has become a staple in our house, for dips, to add moisture and body to cakes, coffee cakes and other dishes, but what are you supposed to do if you don’t happen to have any on hand?
-Well.. here’s how you can make your own Instantly!
+Sour cream has become a staple in our house, for dips, to add moisture and body to cakes, coffee cakes, and other dishes, but what are you supposed to do if you don’t happen to have any on hand?
+Well.. here’s how you can make your own sour cream, instantly!

 There are three versions of this recipe, the first is an instant version, meaning you can serve the sour cream in less than 5 minutes time.
 The others require that the recipe “clabber” for a day or two.

 1 tsp Fresh Lemon Juice (up to 2 tsp)

 Place the cream in a bowl, add the lemon juice and whisk briskly for a minute or so until thickened.
 If it’s not thickening quickly enough add a dash more lemon juice.
 Once the sour cream looks like it’s store-bought counterpart, add a tiny dash of salt and whisk again just to incorporate it.

 This literally tastes exactly like the containers of sour cream that you purchase at the store.

 The Overnight Method:

 Use 1 cup evaporated milk, take out 2 Tablespoons then add 2 Tablespoons lemon juice, let set 5 minutes, whisk well to incorporate and then place in the fridge for 24-48 hours.
 Whisk again just prior to serving.
 This is not as thick as store-bought sour cream, but tastes pretty similar.

 Creme Fraiche Recipe